harshi93/harshitsingh.in/README.md

 - _okta apps/configuration management utility_
 - _S3 bucket lifecycle management utility_

 _Python has been my primary language of coding.
-My projects have involved leveraging clients like git, okta, sparkpost, MailChimp, opsgenie, boto3, mySQL, postgreSQL and also involved working with OS, system, files and subprocess module for Python 3._
+My projects have involved leveraging clients like git, okta, sparkpost, MailChimp, opsgenie, boto3, mySQL, postgreSQL and also involved working with OS, system, files and subprocess modules for Python 3._

 _I have supported both of my startups in achieving regulatory compliance certifications like HIPAA, SOC and SOC2.
 I am continuously improving my current knowledge of Python while developing my foundations to work with golang._

+_I started my professional journey with implementing infrastructures limited to availability of a single datacenter, only to realize the operational importance of operating application stack from multiple data centers distributed across the nation._

+_While my professional growth has given me experience to be a strong proponent of multi-availability-zone based infrastructure.
+I am seeking opportunities to grow my professional career to be able to design and implement infrastructure that supports multi-region availability, improved business continuity._